tempesta-tech/tempesta-test/README.md

 Install dependencies: `pip3 install -r requirements.txt`

-> There is a possible problem related to `scapy`.
-We use a specific version of the library, and (maybe) there is bug.
-So, if you have an error `ModuleNotFoundError: No module named 'cryptography.hazmat.backends.openssl.ec'`, you need to downgrade `cryptography` to `38.0.2` by running
+There may be a possible problem related to `scapy`, `paramiko`, and `cryptography`.
+`paramiko` will install `cryptography==43.0.3`, but `scapy~=2.5.0rc2` cannot work with such a version of `cryptography` producing `ModuleNotFoundError: No module named 'cryptography.hazmat.backends.openssl.ec'`
+We added `cryptography==38.0.2` on the top of `requirements.txt` to install it first.

+If you still encounter a mentioned exception, try to run the next commands:
 ```bash
 pip uninstall -y cryptography
 pip install cryptography==38.0.2